JOHANN ELIAS RIDINGER

 In 1744 Ridinger welcomes by two engravings as documents of a moment of German history the Bavarian elector Karl Albert on occasion of his return to Munich as German Emperor Karl VIIth, whom Goethe’s father owed his “Imperial Councillor”.

 In 1744 Ridinger publishes the 16-sheet basic set “Instructive Fables from the Animal Kingdom for Improvement of the Manners and especially for Instruction of the Youth” by which

 “(he) pursued a typical purpose of his epoch.
-A ‘Correction of Manners’ by the morale efficacy of art – though in quite a different manner – William Hogarth, almost of the same age as Ridinger, had attempted by his paintings and prints … Yet while Hogarth and Chodowiecki tried to gain recognition for their (identical) ideas by satirical sets, as A Rake’s Progress, 1735 … Ridinger built on the – especially suitable to him (that is, so he himself, ‘since the hoary times of the ancient ages’) – tradition of the animal fable” (Morét).
+A ‘Correction of Manners’ by the morale efficacy of art – albeit in a quite different manner – William Hogarth, almost of the same age as Ridinger, had attempted by his paintings and prints … Yet while Hogarth and Chodowiecki tried to gain recognition for their (identical) ideas by satirical sets, as A Rake’s Progress, 1735 … Ridinger built on the – especially suitable to him (that is, so he himself, ‘since the hoary times of the ancient ages’) – tradition of the animal fable” (Morét).
 By which he furthermore at the same time also, creating a new image type, left behind once more tradition and field.
 For “No similarities to fable illustrations known hitherto” (Bodemann).

 In 1746 Ridinger delivers “a few squares” oils to the court of the czar.